• Home

 If you’re looking for inspiration for your own, this gallery on DIY Network is loaded with great ideas.
 Check it out to get a taste for what you can do yourself, or for what hiring a professional may be worthwhile.

-Our deck was our first big project, a design that I crafted myself with the help of an online deck building program and a vivid imagination.
+Our deck was our first big project and required a lot of planning.
+I followed a design that I crafted myself with the help of an online deck-building program (and my vivid imagination).
 It’s still hard for me to imagine that in just a few short months, I tore down the old red deck that was attached to the back of my house, and replaced it with a deck almost double in size.

 Before and after modern deck transformation.